-The Vancouver Thunderbirds register for the following season starting typically in May (returning players) and June (new to TBirds players) of each year.
+The Vancouver Thunderbirds open up registration for the following season typically in May (returning players) and June (new to TBirds players) of each year.
 Current members of the TBirds family do get a head start but we bring in new members every season, and do everything possible to find a spot for every player who wants to play.

-After reviewing the information below, should you have any questions, please email Audrey in our office at firstname.lastname@example.org
+After reviewing the information below, should you have any questions, please email our office at firstname.lastname@example.org

 Come join the fun!

 If you are looking for a safe and fun activity for your child starting in September, sign up today!

 *Please note the video and many other promotional photos show activity prior to Covid restrictions and what we expect will be allowed again in the near future.
 Until then, all sessions will follow strict distancing protocols.

 How do I find out what my Hockey Canada ID number is?

 When you start enter your child’s information on the registration page, the Hockey Canada ID should populate base on your child’s name and birthdate that you’ve entered.
 If it doesn’t and you don’t know what it is, please contact our office at email@example.com with your child’s full name and date of birth including year.
 She will respond within two business days with this information.